rangesecurity/private-wrapper/README.md

 * `token_mint` is the mint address of the confidential wrapped mint
 * `elgamal_signature` is a message signed by the `authority` following the ElGamal signature from the confidential blink spec
 * `ae_signature` is a message signed by the `authority` following the AE signature from the confidential blink spec
-* `receiving_token_account` the ATA of the wrapped mint for the public key you want to transfer funds too
+* `receiving_token_account` wallet address of the recipient to receive the confidential tokens
 * `equality_proof_keypair` The base58 encoded private key of the equality proof keypair
 * `range_proof_keypair` The base58 encoded private key of the range proof keypair
 * `ciphertext_proof_keypair` The base58 encoded private key of the ciphertext proof keypair